texfaq/texfaq.github.io/FAQ-ftncapt.md

-If you're suffering the problem, a well-constructed `\caption` command in a `minipage` environment within a float (as in the example above) can produce _two_ copies of the footnote body ''something''.
+If you're suffering the problem, a well-constructed `\caption` command in a `minipage` environment within a float (as in the example above) can produce _two_ copies of the footnote body "something".
 (In fact, the effect only occurs with captions that are long enough to require two lines to be typeset, and so wouldn't appear with such a short caption as that in the example above.)